The Lost Island of Alanna: Plot

-The Standlake University website also posted journal entries of a ledger recording that 8 tablets made of clay, gemstones, and precious metals, and a letter written by the king of Alanna were all found within the shipwreck.
+The Standlake University website also posted journal entries of a ledger recording that eight tablets made of clay, gemstones, and precious metals—and a letter written by the king of Alanna—were all found within the shipwreck.
 On these tablets are the answers to the culture of the Alannians.
-The player's quest was to unlock the riddles of the 8 stone tablets, find the hidden chamber, and discover the secrets of Alanna.
+The player's quest was to unlock the riddles of the eight stone tablets, find the hidden chamber, and discover the secrets of Alanna.

 Enigmatic Plot

-The Lost Island of Alanna's secret plot was revealed in the endgame.
+The Lost Island of Alannas secret plot was revealed in the endgame.
 The creative concept was that the Alannian civilization believed that one's future could be read using 'magic' tribal bowls.
 One such clay bowl, inscribed with cuneiform was found on the shipwreck holding clues needed later.
 Legend had it that cherries would be smeared into the bottom of this tribal bowl, and natural sparkling water and maple serum would be poured into the bowl.
-Tribal wise men would stir and drink the contents then read the stains; the darker stains remaining in cuneiform were believed to be the answers to questions.
+Tribal wise men would stir and drink the contents, and then they read the stains; the darker stains remaining in cuneiform were believed to be the answers to questions.

 This ancient Cherry Coke reference created the secret endgame mechanic.